 How Does Childhood Sexual Abuse Impact Adulthood?

-I thought for years, I had to do things I didn’t want to do in relationships.
-I thought it was normal to be treated certain ways and didn’t know why I would become defensive when I felt threatened.
+I thought for years, I had to do things I didn’t want to do in relationships and why I would become defensive when I felt threatened.

-It has caused me to not trust people, especially men and made me question people’s motivates even when they were being genuine.
+It has caused me to not trust people, especially men, and made me question people’s motives even when they were being genuine.

 Childhood sexual abuse does impact adulthood, but there are ways to start healing.
 Read below for more helpful tips.